kangan28/project-1-ds-blog/README.md

 File Descriptions

-It contains data-files of Airbnb-Seattle data, following with the name-conventions of "listings.csv" Airbnb_Seattle_1.ipynb: Jupyter-Notebook being used for main analysis
+-It contains data-files of Airbnb-Seattle data, following with the name-conventions of "listings.csv" -Airbnb_Seattle_1.ipynb: Jupyter-Notebook being used for main analysis

 <a href="https://medium.com/@kangan312/understanding-data-science-as-a-career-2e968525e213">Blog Post: Understanding the Career of Data Scientist using Data Science way</a>